aderonke27/Massachusetts-Hospital-Analysis/README.md

 ## Tools Used
 Microsoft Excel | Power BI

-## Importing the Dataset to Excel
+## Importing the Dataset
-The datasets were imported as a CSV file into Excel.
+The datasets were imported as a CSV file into Excel for cleaning.
 Duplicate copy was created for each before launching Power Query for transformation.
+After which the datasets were loaded into Power BI for analysis and visualization

 ## Data Cleaning & Transformation
-Steps taken to clean and prepare the data:
-Removed duplicates
+* Removed duplicates
-Fixed missing values
-Standardized column names
-Changed data types
+* Changes column names for clarity e.g. patient to patient id, encounters to encounter id, id to payer id in payers table
+* Changes column type (base cost) to currency in procedure table
+* Converted all text-based date to actual date format
+* Standardized gender values to male and female
+* Standardized marital values to single and married
+* Standardized entries in the state headquarter column in the payers table

-## Data Modeling (if applicable)
+## Data Modeling
 Document any calculated fields, DAX measures, or relationships in Power BI/Excel Power Pivot.

 ## Data Analysis
 List metrics, KPIs, or columns analyzed:

 ## Data Visualization
+Four dashboards were created: Masachusettes Hospital Dashboard, Length of Stay Analysis, Cost Analysis, and Insurance and Readmission Analysis Dashboards
 Document dashboards/pages and charts used:
 Dashboard/Page 1: Sales Performance Overview
 KPI Cards: Total Sales, Average Revenue, Top Product